Interview with kvetcch

 May 7, 2024

-We recently sat down with Karol Wystalski, otherwise known by his moniker Kvetcch to chat about art in the digital era.
+We recently sat down with kvetcch to chat about art in the digital era.

 We were curious to hear how he got started and what he hopes to do next, as well as get his take on the current digital landscape and emerging technologies.
 We met in the morning over video call, a few hours before his shift at his full time job.
 As his Warsaw apartment flickers into view, we find a chatty subject who is more than happy to delve into each topic, his passion and enthusiasm for the creative process shining through.